timmaurice/lovelace-blitzortung-lightning-card/README.md

 You can customize its appearance with these options:

 - **Tooltips**: Hovering over a strike on the radar will show a tooltip with its exact distance and azimuth.
-- **Radar Max Distance**: By default, you set a fixed maximum range for the radar chart in your distance unit (e.g., km or mi).
-You can also enable automatic scaling, which will adjust the range based on the furthest strike.
-The editor provides a helpful tip for aligning this value with your Blitzortung integration settings.
+- **Lightning Detection Radius**: This required setting defines the maximum range for the radar chart and filters strikes on both the radar and map.
+The editor provides a helpful tip for aligning this value with your Blitzortung integration settings for the best visual experience.
 - **Grid Color**: Sets the color of the radar grid, compass rose, and labels.
 - **Strike Color**: Sets the color of the lightning strikes on the radar and the pointer on the compass.